 Inspired by Sonnet 75, Adrianna writes us a 14 minute play about the Irish Famine of 1847.
 The blight has Ireland held captive, but those already in Upper Canada can feel the pain from abroad.
 Family and friends are seeking shelter in the west and send letters for help.
 But what happens when their pleas are not heard?
 Why has no one at Montgomery’s Inn reached out to their loved ones in Ireland?

-2 Weeks to Paradise (2015) Dark Comedy Web Series *coming soon
+2 Weeks to Paradise (2015) Dark Comedy Web Series *in development

 We’ll follow Deanna as she struggles to put her life back together amidst the chaos of everyday life and keeping her job while her ‘Guardian Angel’ obnoxiously tries to walk her through the grieving process.
 With her personal life closing in and quirky co-workers bursting at the seams, will her heavenly help turn out to stop the hurt or exacerbate it?
 Together the ensemble cast explore what it means to lose a loved one, and more importantly what it is to live on afterwards.
 It’s bereavement like you’ve never seen it before.
 So go ahead, live a little, after death.